bdeadman/ord-schema/docs/guides/schema_update.rst

 Step 3: Rebuild the Protocol Buffer Wrappers
 ********************************************

-If you make changes to the protocol buffer definitions, install protoc and run ./compile_proto_wrappers.sh to rebuild the wrappers.
+If you make changes to the protocol buffer definitions then you need to re-compile the proto wrappers and run tests.
+Ensure that

 ********************************************
 Step 4: Push Update to ord-schema